ericelliott/gql-validate/README.md

 // ]
 ```

 By default `validate` understands the native [GraphQL scalars](https://graphql.org/learn/schema/#scalar-types).
-It expects `ID` to be [cuids](https://github.com/ericelliott/cuid).
+By default ID is just a string, so there is no validation for uniqueness.
 See `configureGqlValidate` for supporting custom types or to change the validation of existing types.

 ## API